 The making of B2B portals for selling goods online in wholesale, earlier depended on planned web development and coding which was time-consuming.
 Now it is not so.
 SaaS-based platforms are one of the latest eCommerce trends.
 They have come to make the formation of B2B or wholesale portals easier than ever, thus making it easy to launch a site as soon as you get the idea.
 This is to facilitate e-commerce.

 Most good websites have the online live chat feature, where you would get someone to attend to your queries round the clock.
-And in 2017 this feature is one of the most looked after ones.
+This feature is one of the most looked after ones.
 Smart users want to instantly connect to the site staff, and chatbots help you create the first impression of assurance and help your visitors.

 The Virtual Tour